 Let me not bore you any further with my discourse about my vacation and talk more about this meaty dish.
 I’m sure you’re wondering how much prep is involved, right?
 The only major preparation is to marinate the chicken, you’ll be pleased to know there’s no need for the meat to absorb the flavours overnight.

 There’s an exception to Charla’s recommendation, three hours is suffice for all those lovely flavours to thoroughly penetrate.
 Here you can see the chicken in a secure zip lock bag infused with cumin, olive oil, garlic, himalayan pink salt, orange juice and lime.
 The key element in the marinade is the Seville orange, which lends a sour taste.
 Seville orange can be difficult to obtain here in the UK, so simply substitute with orange mixed with lime juice.

 Once the chicken has marinated for a few hours, remove the chicken with some tongs and discard the remaining contents.
 Don’t worry the zesty dressing will supersede the original marinade.

-Next, you’ll need to sear the chicken, sear not cook – medium heat is suffice.
+Next, you’ll need to sear the chicken, medium heat is suffice.
 Brown both sides on a griddle or in a frying pan.
-This process should take no more than 5 minutes.
-The chicken will be cooked in its entirety in the oven, it can’t brown in the oven, this needs to be done prior.
+This process should take no more than 5-10 minutes.
+Feel free to cut the chicken into bite sized pieces.

-While the chicken sizzles away in the oven, go right ahead with preparing the citrus dressing.
+While the chicken sizzles away, go right ahead with preparing the citrus dressing.
 The main ingredient here will be the orange juice and lime helps to create that sourness.
 A hint of sweetness is infused into the dressing from a dollop of coconut nectar.

 Once the entire dish is ready don’t forgot to drizzle the dressing over the chicken.